Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Not Required

-Idaho does not require separate state-level drone registration.
-FAA registration is required for drones over 250 grams.
-However, Ada County (including Boise) requires FAA registration for ALL drones regardless of weight under Ordinance No. 883.
+Idaho does not require state-level drone registration beyond federal FAA registration.
+The FAA registration ($5 for 3 years) applies to drones over 250 grams.
+Ada County Ordinance No. 883 requires FAA registration for ALL drones regardless of weight when operating in Ada County, including Boise.

 6